stuwilmur/micro-table/API.md

 ## Some simple examples
 ### One transformation: sorting by one column
+Note: `tt` is used as the name of the imported Tiny-table module throughout.
-Suppose it is desired to sort the data by rainfall, from least to greatest.
+In this example the data is to be sorted by the values in the inches column, from least to greatest.
 A model may be created which implements a single [sort](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#sort) transformation like so:
 ```javascript
 const m = tt.model().sort().inc('inches').end(); // Creates a model, m, sorting on 'inches'
 ```
-This model is applied to the data by calling its method, [data](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#data), passing in our data to be transformed as an argument:
+This model is applied to the data by calling one of its methods, [data](https://github.com/stuwilmur/Tiny-table/blob/main/API.md#data), which accepts the data to be transformed as an argument:
 ```javascript
 const result1 = m.data(rainfall);